 Patients will have sutures removed at the second or third week appointment and slowly return to first an athletic shoe, then regular shoes at about 6-8 weeks.

 Some patients are not good candidates for the plantar procedure.
-Patients with a history of thick scar formation, also known as keloids, should not have this approach as scar can get large and be painful when walking.
-Patients who have very poor padding on the bottom of the foot should also avoid this approach.
+Patients with a history of thick scar formation, also known as keloids, should not have this approach as scar can become large and be painful when walking.
+Patients who have poor padding on the bottom of the foot should also avoid this approach.
 However, this approach is great alternative to many patients who want reduced complication risk or would like to avoid a surgery that creates a visible scar.